Reading time: 11 min.

 1. Blunt bangs

-Blunt bangs are the classic type of fringe, where your hair just drapes your forehead in a straight line.
+Blunt bangs are the classic type of fringe, where your hair drapes your forehead in a straight line.
 They generally rely on a full, thick fringe in order to obtain that compact look.
-A thinning fringe might be more visible if you are trying to cover your entire forehead with it.
+A thinning fringe with fine hair might be more conspicuous if you are trying to cover your entire forehead with it.

-The main difference between blunt and arched bangs is that the latter are styled with a round brush, to give them a convex look.
-They also have the same drawbacks as blunt bangs, in that a thin fringe may not provide sufficient coverage to make this look work.
+The main difference between a blunt and arched fringe is that the latter is styled with a round brush, to give it a convex look.
+They also have the same drawbacks as blunt bangs, in that a thinning fringe may not provide sufficient coverage to make this look work.

 3. Bardot bangs